gabetucker2/gostack/README.md

  * `stack.AddBefore(card, POSITION_First)`
  * `stack.AddAfter(card, POSITION_First)`
- * `stack.Replace(newCard, POSITION_Key, "This string represents the key of one or multiple cards to target in the replace function")`
+ * `stack.Replace(newCard, POSITION_Key, "This string represents the key of one or multiple cards to target in this Replace function")`
  * `stack.Has(POSITION_Card, card)`
  * `stack.Extract(POSITION_All)`
  * *...and so on*